 Applying Task Analysis to UX Design

-Integrating Task Analysis into Your UX Process
+Integrating Task Analysis Into Your Workflow

 What Tools Can Be Used for Task Analysis